GoogleChrome/web.dev/src/site/content/en/patterns/advanced-apps/multiple-screens/index.md

 layout: pattern
 title: How to use multiple screens
 date: 2022-10-10
+updated: 2023-05-19
 authors:
   - pliao
+  - thomassteiner
 description: >
-  Learn how to use the Multi-Screen Window Placement API to control multiple screens.
+  Learn how to use the Window Management API to control multiple screens.
 height: 800
 static:
   - popup.html